 - Sunday After School Program.
 This program runs every Sunday in Helping Land with our ASP Coordinator Jedda Punzalan leading the session along with volunteer-teachers and they usually hold the program from 8am-11am.
 Besides the academic activities and tutorials that ASP is mainly offering, a feeding program is also in effect before ASP.
 Our budget is Php 15,000.00 (Php 50 per kid) for the food and learning materials.

 We are inviting everyone to celebrate their special event, or just share their blessings by sponsoring our feeding programs.
-Any kind of support, cash or in-kind donations (such as rice, canned goods, noodles, milk, children’s vitamins, sugar, fresh eggs, vegetables, fruit), will go a along way in changing the lives of the children.
-To sponsor a feeding or donate food donations, send us an e-mail!
+Any kind of support, cash or in-kind donations (such as rice, canned goods, noodles, milk, children’s vitamins, cooking condiments, fresh eggs, vegetables, fruit, cooking utensils), will go a along way in changing the lives of the children.

 The photos below show why we have a Feeding Program in one of the poorest (and dirtiest) communities in Tondo, Manila.
 The common meal there is “pagpag”, which is recycled food from the garbage.
 Please support our Feeding Program and together, let’s stop child hunger and mortality.
 Read “The Tragic Story of Marco” and find out why we launched the Daily Soup Kitchen Program.